Loading...

 Let’s think through some of these issues.
 Please come to the session having looked at certain journals and publication spaces which you think are good places for your work.

-PS: This workshop would carry forward the discussions had during a similar workshop I conducted during the UnConference.
+This workshop will carry forward discussions had during a similar workshop conducted during the UnConference.
 However, no prior knowledge of that event is needed.
-This event would primarily look at getting more voices in the process.